 In the book ‘Writing About Architecture: Mastering the Language of Buildings and Cities’ by Alexandra Lange, the author has spoken about the works of some of the best architecture critics of the twentieth century including Ada Louise Huxtable, Lewis Mumford, Herbert Muschamp, Michael Sorkin, Charles Moore, Frederick Law Olmsted, and Jane Jacobs, to explain their different approaches in the field of architecture criticism and why they work so brilliantly in their own regard.

 Each chapter begins with the citation of a historically significant essay that speaks about a particular building or urban project.
-The author then provides a detailed analysis of that essay explaining why and how it works to throw some light on how to write a powerful piece of architectural criticism.
+The author as an paper helper provides a detailed analysis of that essay explaining why and how it works to throw some light on how to write a powerful piece of architectural criticism.
 She does however go on to say that “There is no one right way to write architecture criticism.”

 What goes on in each chapter?